How to Create Audio Ads: 8 Tips for Digital Advertising

 When you post your voice over job for your audio ad, you can provide artistic direction to auditioning voice over actors that includes a read that’s conversational and friendly.

-Read more about voice over trends in Voices.com’s Voice Over Industry Research Reports.
+Read more about voice over trends in our Voice Over Industry Research Reports.

 5. Slower Voice Over Delivery Forms a Connection with the Listener

-When you’re writing a voice over script, it can be easy to lose sight of the fact that the voice over talent only have a limited amount of time to deliver the whole read.
-You don’t want your audio ad to sound like the rapid chatter associated with disclaimer statements, such as those that appear at the end of a prescription drug commercial!
+When you’re writing a voice over script, it can be easy to lose sight of the fact that the voice actor may only have a limited amount of time to deliver the whole read.
+You don’t want your audio ad to sound like the rapid chatter associated with disclaimer statements, like those that appear at the end of a prescription drug commercial!

 When you want your ad to be conversational, it pays to be sparing with the copy.
 By nature, conversations are much slower than ads you hear on television or on the radio.